elixirschool/telemetry-code-along/post_2.md

 # Instrumenting Phoenix with Telemetry Part II: Telemetry Metrics + Reporters

 In part I of this series, we learned why observability is important and introduced Erlang's Telemetry library.
 We used it to hand-roll some instrumentation for our Phoenix app, but it left us with some additional problems to solve.
-In this post, we'll use Elixir's `Telemetry.Metrics` and Telemetry reporting libraries define and send metrics to StatsD for a given set of out-of-the-box Telemetry events.
+In this post, we'll use Elixir's `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries to define and send metrics to StatsD for a given Telemetry event.

 ## Recap

 In our previous post, we added some Telemetry instrumentation to our Phoenix app, Quantum.
 To recap, we established a Telemetry event, `[:phoenix, :request]`, that we attached to a handler module, `Quantum.Telemetry.Metrics`.
-We executed this event fromhe  just one controller action--the `new` action of the `UserController`.
+We executed this event from just one controller action--the `new` action of the `UserController`.

 From that controller action, we execute the Telemetry event with a measurement map that includes the duration of the web request, along with the request `conn`: